-If you are looking for a thrilling experience, it’s fun to play a villain, because they’re limitless in terms of interpretation.
-Whether you are playing variations of a bad guy, a killer, a mass murderer, a terrorist, an assassin, or any character that is highly immoral, here is insight that can help you get into their skin.
+As an actor, it’s fun to play a villain.
+They’re limitless in terms of interpretation, giving you a lot of room to try something new.
+Whether you are playing some variation of a bad guy, a killer, a mass murderer, a terrorist, an assassin—or any other deeply immoral character—here are seven tips to help you get into their skin.

 1. Understand exactly the kind of villain your character is.
 Is your character a sociopath, a psychopath, a person who snapped and became psychotic, or just someone who is plain evil?
 To know exactly how they would be diagnosed will help you to understand their pathology.

 Literally do the medical research on the person.
 People can have flaws they’ve acquired, or the defects can be ingrained in their nature.
 Know the case study that applies to them and how they are wired.